 Just 30 minutes north of Tokyo, you will find the beautiful Shingashi River lined with cherry blossom trees.
-You can take boat rides down the river which is especially towards the end of peak bloom when the petals have fallen in the water.
+You can take boat rides down the river which is especially pretty towards the end of peak bloom when the petals have fallen in the water.
 Head to the back of Hikawa Shrine for the prettiest parts.
-Leave time to explore to explore the town’s warehouse street with its traditional shops and Candy Alley, which is self-explanatory!
+Leave time to explore the town’s warehouse street with its traditional shops and Candy Alley, which is self-explanatory!

 Where To Stay

 In Tokyo, on a budget I recommend Khaosan Kabuki Hostel or Samurai Hostel, both in Asakusa.
 Close to Senso-ji temple (best place to get souvenirs), lots of restaurants around and lots of Subway Stations in the area.
-For 3-4 start hotels, check out The Gate in Asakusa or Hotel Gracery in Shinjuku.
+For 3-4 star hotels, check out The Gate in Asakusa or Hotel Gracery in Shinjuku.

 In Kyoto, I recommend Khaosan Kyoto Guesthouse which is only a few years old so all the amenities are pretty up to date.
 They also have a huge recreation area and kitchen.
 Also, each of the bunks have their own privacy curtain which is handy.
 If you book here take a screen grab on your phone of the street view of the place as the font they use, although written in English, looks like Kanji so it can be very easy to walk past!
 This hostel is within walking distance of Pontocho, Gion and Maruyama Park.
 It’s also just off one of the main shopping streets and the awesome basement food courts in the big department stores on the corner of Shijo-dori & Kawaramachi-dori.